“If I told you, you wouldn’t believe me.”

 French director Jean-Marc Mineo made this movie definitely with some idea, but the final product became nothing truly outstanding.
-Stunts and fight are good, but this is all what you can get from Bangkok Revenge, no adrenaline-inducing fighting choreography.
+Stunts and fight are good, but this is all that you can get from Bangkok Revenge, no adrenaline-inducing fighting choreography.

 The athletic Foo shows off some neat physical moves but most of the action sequences are uninspiringly mechanical and he doesn’t quite reach enough level of badassery during 80 minutes.

-Plot is simple: Manit, a boy of ten years witnessed the murder of his parents.
+The plot is simple: Manit, a boy of ten years witnessed the murder of his parents.
 Unrelenting, the killers decide to eliminate it.
-Shot in the head, the child survives miraculously from his injuries, but finds himself struck by ataraxia.
+Shot in the head, the child survives miraculously from his injuries but finds himself struck by ataraxia.
 The damage to his brain took away any emotion.
 Saved from certain death by an old martial arts master, Manit, 20 years later becomes a real war machine, returns to the place of his childhood.
 Justice is going to fall, and men will die.

 - Rescue scene from a hospital reminds Hard to Kill with Steven Seagal

 - Bar fight reminds Van Damme‘s bar fight from Kickboxer